sunfounder/picar-x/docs/source/python/python_start/enable_i2c.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-Enable I2C Interface(Important)
+6. Enable I2C Interface(Important)
 ========================================

-Here we are using the Raspberry Pi's I2C interfaces, but by default they are disabled, so we need to enable them first.
+We will be using the Raspberry Pi's I2C interface.
+This interface should have been enabled when installing the ``robot-hat`` module earlier.
+To ensure everything is in order, let's check if it is indeed enabled.

 #.
 Input the following command: